-Neither of the two primary loan options are necessarily "better" than the other.
+Neither of the two primary loan options are necessarily "better"

 When deciding between SBA vs. Bank loans for car wash financing sources, it's important to determine which fit and accomplish your specific goals best.